oracle/terraform-provider-oci/website/docs/d/data_safe_user_assessment_user_analytics.html.markdown

 the critical category.
 This data is especially useful content for dashboards or to support analytics.

-When you perform the ListUserAnalytics operation, if the parameter compartmentIdInSubtree is set to "true," and if the parameter accessLevel is set to ACCESSIBLE, then the operation returns compartments in which the requestor has INSPECT permissions on at least one resource, directly or indirectly (in subcompartments).
+When you perform the ListUserAnalytics operation, if the parameter compartmentIdInSubtree is set to "true," and if the parameter accessLevel is set to ACCESSIBLE, then the operation returns compartments in which the requestor has READ permissions on at least one resource, directly or indirectly (in subcompartments).
 If the operation is performed at the root compartment and the requestor does not have access to at least one subcompartment of the compartment specified by compartmentId, then "Not Authorized" is returned.